Scotland Flag

 The Prince of India (High Street)

 Just the two nights here so the classic Italian-Indian combo it is.
-It's busy because Panna on Northgate is showing no evidence of actually still being open[1] and, should you be self-catering, advising trippers speak highly of the local takeaway.
+It's busy because Panna on Northgate is showing no evidence of actually still being open but, should you be self-catering, advising trippers speak highly of the local takeaway.

-[1] Nor opening anytime soon, neither, it's a Chinese now.
+Recently amended to Panna won't be opening anytime soon, neither, it's a Chinese now.

 The railway used to run to what's now Sainsbury™s until so-called 'Dr' Beeching reported for duty.